thatsus/laravel-redlock/README.md

 This example sets a lock on the key "1" with a 3 second expiration time.

-If it aquired the lock, it does some work and releases the lock.
+If it acquired the lock, it does some work and releases the lock.

 ```php
  use ThatsUs\RedLock\Facades\RedLock;